KhaledSaleh122/Accommodation-Booking-Platform/README.md

     - `pageSize` (optional): Number of results per page.
   - **Responses**:
     - `200 OK`: Returns the list of hotels with pagination.
-    - `400 Bad Request`: The request is invalid.

 - **Retrieve Hotel by ID**: `GET /api/v1/hotels/{hotelId}`
   - **Description**: Retrieves the details of a specific hotel by its ID.